drewm27/speakerrankings/pocket-size.md

 ### #4 [Tribit Stormbox Micro](https://www.amazon.com/Tribit-Micro-Bluetooth-Speaker-Waterproof/dp/B07VSPPQXC/ref=sr_1_2_sspa?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=a52362df3f40483b21f1636e4b749039&camp=1789&creative=9325%22%3E): $40

 - Positives: Quite neutral.
 Slight hollowness in the mids.
 Built in strap is super useful for attaching it to things.
 Highly recommend spending the extra $10 for the Micro 2 which goes louder and deeper.
+To have it aimed directly at you unclip the strap and the speaker will sit upright with a slight lean back.
 - Max Volume: 93db
 - Bass Extension: 62hz
 - Weight: 0.65lbs / 295g